-If it is determined that a late start, early dismissal, or cancellation is necessary, parents and guardians will be electronically notified through the school to parent communication system.
+If it is determined that a late start, early dismissal, or cancellation is necessary, parents and guardians will be electronically notified through the school to parent communication software known as Bright Arrow call blast system.
 A phone message and/or text message will be transmitted.
-The information will also be posted on the District's Facebook page and main website page located at lostantcomets.org
+The information will also be posted on the District's Facebook page, Twitter, and main website page located at lostantcomets.org

-Notification may be dispatched to the following radio stations: WSPL 1250, WALLS 102, WGLC 100.0, Q103.3, WLPO 1220, and WAJK 99.3.
+Notification may be dispatched to the following radio stations: WLPO 103.9; WOLF 96.5; Q HITS 97.7 and 103.3; WALLS 102; 100.9 FM ROCKS!; CLASSIC HITS 106; WGLC CLASSIC COUNTRY 100.1; WSPL FM 985 AND AM 1250; and WAJK 99.3.
 WEEK News 25 may also post the notification at www.week.com/weather.
 Click on Weather and then Closings and Cancellations.